williamswalsh/junit_testing_principles_practices_patterns/README.md

 - don't follow rigid guidelines like "<method_name>__<scenario>__<expected_result>"
 - name test as if you were describing it to a non-programmer, who is familiar with the problem domain.
 - separate words with underscores
+- The name should be a statement of fact, it should not contain should, would or could
 - don't include MUT in test name - you don't test classes - you should test behaviour
   - You should target "the behaviour" not "the code".
+- You can include basic english grammar

 ### Integration Test
 - An integration test verifies >1 unit.
 - An integration test is an automated test which doesn't meet one of the 3 criteria of a unit test: